slashtechno/slashtechno.github.io/content/blog/2022/my-experience-with-gh-actions.md

 draft: false
 # tags: ["github", "software"]
 params:
-    title: My experience with Github Actions
     description: I've started using Github Actions.
 This is my experience with it, and how I setup a Go CI workflow
 ---
 I started using Github Actions a couple months ago.
 While I'm not a power user of Github Actions, I still find it to be powerful.
 ### What is Github Actions?